 Proposal writing is one of those subjects on which a lot has been written but very little has been said.
 Sure, there are dozens of proposal writing guides out there, but few of them are available outside of business school, and none of them equate proposal writing to the art form that it is.

-- Creativity – Winning proposals do more than answer the RFP, they impress with their creativity and persuade with the ingenuitive way in which they present information to the client.
+- Creativity – Winning proposals do more than answer the RFP, they impress with their creativity and persuade with the unique storytelling in which they present information to the client.

 - Writing Ability – Writing a winning proposal calls for more than technically correct grammar.
-At its core, a winning proposal is a persuasive writing assignment, wherein you must not only showcase the merits of your firm, but also inspire the client to the desired action.
+At its core, a winning proposal is a persuasive writing assignment, where you should showcase the merits of your firm and also move the client to action.

-- Digital Assets – Architects, builders, designers and engineers all rely on digital assets to showcase their work, demonstrate their capabilities and promote their brand.
-As such, digital assets like charts, data tables, property images, 3D renderings and branding material are also an integral part of the proposal creation process.
+- Digital Assets – Architects, builders, designers, and engineers all rely on digital assets to showcase their work, demonstrate their capabilities and promote their brands.
+As such, digital assets like charts, data tables, property images, 3D renderings, and branding material are also an integral part of the proposal creation process.

 As shown by the length of this introductory section, winning proposals require a lot more than one person can contribute.
 That’s why, above all else, winning proposals require teamwork and collaboration from the entire firm.

-Fortunately, there are tools available that enable collaboration and make the proposal creation process easier.
-You can read all about them in this guide on How to Help Your AEC Firm Win More Business.
+Fortunately, there are tools available that enable collaboration and make the proposal creation process more straightforward.
+Read more about them in this guide on How to Help Your AEC Firm Win More Business.